HDFGroup/hdf5/doc/contributing.md

 * Documentation
   * [ ] Was the change described in the release_docs/RELEASE.txt file?
   * [ ] Was MANIFEST updated if new files had been added to the source?
-  * [ ] Was new function documented in the corresponding public header file using Doxygen? <<TODO: link tp Doxygen instructions>>
+  * [ ] Was new function documented in the corresponding public header file using Doxygen? <<TODO: link to Doxygen instructions>>
   * [ ] Was new functionality documented for the HDF5 community (the level of documentation depends on the feature; ask us what would be appropriate)
 * Testing
   * [ ] Does the pull request have tests?